Acute behavioural disturbance: Acute management

 Include:

-• As applicable, additional documentation may be required to address:
+• Additional documentation may be required to address:

 • Code Response

-• Mental Health Act (in Additional notes below)
+• Mental Health Act (see Additional notes below)

 • Restraint Register (NSW)